- CMV disease afflicts up to 40% of untreated AIDS.

 - If using combination ganciclovir + foscarnet, upon reaching stabilization of neurologic symptoms may switch to monotherapy.

-- Immune reconstitution with ART should be concomitant goal.
+- Immune reconstitution with ART should be the concomitant goal.

-- Most experts do not delay ART but start with anti-CMV therapy.
+- Most experts do not delay ART more than two weeks after starting anti-CMV therapy.

 CMV encephalitis/radiculomyelitis: post-primary induction